 Instead of ending up with flat and chewy pancakes, I have some helpful tips to make your pancake fluffy.

 1. Do not overmix the batter

-When baking powder is activated, it release CO2 gas in air bubbles.
+When baking powder is activated, it releases CO2 gas in air bubbles.
 Overmixing your pancake batter will deflate a lot of air bubbles in your batter.
-Secondly, overmixing will cause the gluten in the flour forming elastic gluten strands, which results in a dense, tough, and chewy pancakes.
+Secondly, overmixing will cause the gluten in the flour to form elastic gluten strands, which results in dense, tough, and chewy pancakes.

 2. Rest the batter

 You need to rest the batter so that the starch molecules in the flour are absorbing the liquid in the batter, giving the batter a thicker, more viscous consistency.
 Moreover, resting allows the gluten in the flour to relax.
-These mean that your pancakes are much more likely to come out light and fluffy.
+This means that your pancakes are much more likely to come out light and fluffy.

 Ideally, set the batter aside for 15-20 minutes.
 If you do not have time, rest the batter for 5 minutes minimum.
 Sometimes pancake batter can be made ahead and stored in the refrigerator overnight.
 Since the baking powder may lose some of its potency overnight, add a little extra.

 Adding sugar into the batter helps in creating softer and less rubbery pancakes.
 The reason is sugar binds with the water in the batter and slows the development of the gluten.
 It also aids in nice browning and gives you those nice edges.